woodystock/learner-materials-intro-to-react/README.md

 - Note how the function name "Button" has a capital "B", this is a naming convention in React

+- Depending on your version of React you might have to add `import React from 'react'` at the top of the button file

-- If we were returning more than one element we would need to wrap our component in a <div></div> or fragment <></>
+- If we were returning more than one element we would need to wrap our component in a `<div></div>` or fragment `<></>`

-- Notice how we export out Button at the end.
-This is so we can import out function and use it elsewhere in our application
+- Notice how we export our Button at the end.
+This is so we can import our function and use it elsewhere in our application

-- Components can refer to other components in their output by importing them
+- Components can refer to other components in their output.
+So if we wanted to, our button could import another Button component, or a Header component - or anything we like!

 If we wanted to use our Button component in our App.js file we could import it and call it like this:

 ```
 import './App.css';